-Use can these printable gross motor movement dice on days when you’re stuck inside.
-They’re also a fun brain break activity for early learners.
-You are welcome to use them in your classroom, but they’re also great for homeschool or just fun at home if your child goes to school.
+You can use these printable gross motor movement dice on days when you're stuck inside.
+They're also a fun brain break activity for early learners.
+You are welcome to use them in your classroom, but they're also great for homeschool or just fun at home if your child goes to school.

 The free fall gross motor game printable dice PDF includes color and black and white cards to insert in a differentiated instruction cube and printable dice to cut out and assemble.
 You can also use the cube inserts as cards to draw or paste them to the outside of an empty box to make your own large dice.